ZeldaFan0225/AI_Horde_Discord/README.md

 ## Features

+View [the changelog](https://github.com/ZeldaFan0225/Stable_Horde_Discord/blob/main/changelog.md) to see what has been added

 This package includes the code for a discord bot which interacts with the stable horde api.
 The bot has the following features: